dynatrace-oss/hash4j/README.md

 ## Contribution FAQ

+### Coding style

+To ensure that your contribution adheres to our coding style, run the `spotlessApply` Gradle task.

 ### Python

 This project contains python code.
 We recommend using a python virtual environment in a `.venv` directory.
 If you are new, please follow the steps outlined